-My first extended stay in Ireland was on a student work abroad visa.
-Those months were my first taste of living completely on my own.
-I had an amazing time.
-The urban atmosphere of Dublin might seem down right slow to a visitor accustomed to much larger and more bustling cities.
-None of this bothered me a bit.
+In 2002 I spent spring and summer in Ireland thanks to a student work visa.
+Those months were my first taste of living completely on my own and I had an amazing time.
+The atmosphere of Dublin might seem down right slow to a visitor accustomed to much larger and more bustling cities.
+Coming from a smaller urban area myself, the relaxed attitude didn’t bother me a bit.
 Within days I was head over heels in love with the Fair City.
-One of my favorite things about the city was the size of its core.
-It was not at all unusual for me to walk out of my apartment and spend the next few hours canvasing the entire city center.
-I wondered up and down narrow lanes discovering nooks and crannies the average tourist would likely never see.
+One of my favorite things about Dublin was the size of its business and shopping core.
+It was not at all unusual for me to walk out of my apartment and wander through the entire city center in just a few hours.
+I ambled up and down narrow lanes discovering nooks and crannies the average tourist might never see.

 “During the famine approximately 1 million people died and a million more emigrated from Ireland, causing the island’s population to fall by between 20% and 25%.
 The proximate cause of famine was a potato disease commonly known as potato blight.
 Although blight ravaged potato crops throughout Europe during the 1840s, the impact and human cost in Ireland – where one-third of the population was entirely dependent on the potato for food – was exacerbated by a host of political, ethnic, religious, social and economic factors which remain the subject of historical debate.” – Wikipedia

 The devastation of The Great Famine took an emotional toll on the people in Ireland that continues to be a part of the modern cultural tapestry.
-Fortunately potatoes remain a staple within the canon of traditional Irish food.During my visits I was blessed to receive several invitations to have Sunday dinner in the homes of friends.
-Each cook put their own mark on the meal but they often featured the same basic components.
-There was a slow roasted meat, hot vegetables, dense dark brown bread with butter, roasted potatoes, and brown gravy.
+Fortunately potatoes remain a staple within the canon of traditional Irish food.During my visits to Ireland I was blessed to receive invitations to Sunday dinner in the homes of friends.
+Each home cook put their own mark on the meal but they often featured the same basic components.
+These traditional weekly suppers included a slow roasted meat, hot vegetables, dense dark brown bread with butter, roasted potatoes, and brown gravy.
 There must be a national protocol for preparing potatoes, they were always perfectly golden and crisp on the outside with soft pillowy centers.
-Between the brown bread and the roasted potatoes I would have a hard time choosing a favorite.
-Luckily I now have recipes to make both at home should the urge strike.
-The brown bread recipe can be found in this St. Patrick’s Day post from last year.
-The potatoes are just below.
+Between the brown bread and the roasted potatoes I have a hard time choosing a favorite.

 - 1 1/2 lbs russet potatoes, cut into cubes around 1 1/2 inches each